Radar Imagery and Bore Hole Data -- A Partnership for Iidentifying a Rock Instability Problem

-G. B. Rupert et al., "Radar imagery and bore hole data - a partnership for identifying a rock instability problem," Proceedings of the Fourth International Conference on Ground Penetrating Radar, Geological Survey of Finland, Jan 1992.
+G. B. Rupert et al., "Radar Imagery and Bore Hole Data -- A Partnership for Iidentifying a Rock Instability Problem," Proceedings of the 4th International Conference on Ground Penetrating Radar (1992, Rovaniemi, Finland), Geological Survey of Finland, Jun 1992.

 Geosciences and Geological and Petroleum Engineering